MyPortugalHoliday.com

 The grand Praça do Comércio sits at the centre of Lisbon and was the historic commercial hub of the city

-Alternative areas of Portugal to visit in September
+Alternative Areas of Portugal to Visit in September

-The Alentejo coastline is stunning in September but is little visited.
-Here vast pristine beaches await you, with huge waves for surfing and unspoilt countryside for hiking or cycling.
-Vila Nova de Milfontes is the main town of the region, while Porto Covo is a pretty village, and both are wonderful for a relaxing beach holiday.
+Vila Nova de Milfontes is the main town of the region, while Porto Covo is a pretty village.
+Both destinations provide wonderful settings for a relaxing beach holiday away from the crowds.

 Vila Nova de Milfontes beach